ahrimhan/ahrimhan.github.io/_pages/about.md

 You can reference the top ranking papers in the area of Software Systems released by Google Scholar [here](https://scholar.google.com/citations?view_op=top_venues&hl=en&vq=eng_softwaresystems).

-So far, as a first author, I have published 4 and 2 peer-reviewed papers in journals and conferences, respectively.
+So far, as a first author, I have published 4 and 2 peer-reviewed papers in top-level journals and conferences, respectively.
 I received the two grants from the [National Research Foundation of Korea (NRF)](http://www.nrf.re.kr/eng/main) and worked as a sole Principal Investigator.
 I also have served as a reviewer for many journals and conferences.
 I also have several successful experiences to mentor and teach students in the university.
 As a teaching assistant in software engineering classes, I played an active role in setting up assignments and exams and grading them.

 From now on, I would like to work in companies for solving real-world problems.